First-Year Living Learning Communities

 - Professional development seminars

 Experience the outdoor excitement that the Pittsburgh area has to offer.
 As an LLC member, you will participate in a variety of outdoor trips through Intramurals and Recreation, such as hiking, kayaking, and whitewater rafting.
-In addition, you will automatically be enrolled in the Pitt Outdoors Club and have the opportunity to participate in their specialized programming.
+In addition, you will have the opportunity to be enrolled in the Pitt Outdoors Club at a reduced membership rate and have the opportunity to participate in their specialized programming.

 Get a jump on your business education by making keen connections with faculty, staff, fellow students, and successful members of the Pittsburgh business community.
 This LLC will expose you to area companies and internships, and shed light on how these organizations are working to improve the area.
-For even more information about the Pitt Business LLC visit their website!
+For more information, visit the Pitt Business LLC website.

 The ROTC Living Learning Community (LLC), in partnership with Pitt’s Three Rivers Battalion, provides an opportunity for cadets to live together, train together, and learn together.
 This unique experience allows you to sharpen your leadership skills through specialized programming and to connect with fellow cadets through bonding events.
 The ROTC LLC promotes camaraderie among you and your fellow cadets.